troykinsella/ansible-archive/README.md

 * archive_url: The full url at which the archive can be downloaded.
 * archive_fetch_headers: Optional.
 Headers to pass in the http archive fetch.
 Default: "".
 Format: "key:value,key:value".
 * archive_checksum: The expected checksum of the fetched archive.
-* archive_checksum_algorithm: The checksum algorithm: md5, sha1, sha256, for example - simply depends on the availability of the sum tool.
+* archive_checksum_algorithm: Optional.
+The checksum algorithm: md5, sha1, sha256, for example - simply depends on the availability of the sum tool.
+Default: sha256.
 * archive_cache_path: Optional.
 The directory path into which the archive will be downloaded.
-Default: /usr/local/pkg
+Default: /usr/local/pkg.
 * archive_destination_path: Optional.
 The directory path into which the archive contents will be extracted.
-Default: /usr/local
+Default: /usr/local.
 * archive_extracted_file_name: The expected name of the root file or directory that is extracted from the archive.
 * archive_destination_file_name: Optional.
 Rename the extracted file to this value.